 Important: You cannot enable the Ti35 FPGA security features when using compressed bitstreams.
 To use active programming mode for the Ti35 F100S3F2 with the SPI flash memory, you must use the SPI Active using JTAG Bridge configuration mode to configure the SPI flash memory.
 Learn more: Refer to the AN 033: Configuring 钛金系列 FPGAs for information on programming the SPI flash memory.

-Figure 36: SPI Flash Memory Block Diagram
+Figure 36: SPI Flash Memory Block Diagram SCLK → SPI Flash → MISO MOSI → WP_N CS_N → HOLD_N Important: The SPI flash memory's VCC is connected to vcc101A 4B.
+If you are using the SPI flash memory, drive the

-Important: The SPI flash memory's VCC is connected to VCCIO1A_4B.
-If you are using the SPI flash memory, drive the VCCIO1A_4B with a 1.8 V supply.
+Important: The SPI flash memory's VCC is connected to VCCI01A_4B.
+If you are using the SPI flash memory, drive VCCI01A_4B with a 1.8 V supply.